joelthelion/uct/README.txt

     for you, ie. chosing the best move :) Even better, it will demonstrably play the best move, given infinite time.

+BUILD INSTRUCTIONS
+    Make sure you have CMake and Qt installed.
+Then: ccmake .
+    make

 IMPLEMENTATION

     This library is divided in two pieces: the generic UCT algorithm, in the files